Wisconsin Republicans defend born-alive abortion bill

 Under the bill , providers would have to care for babies born alive following an abortion attempt.
 Not doing so would be a felony punishable by up to six years in prison and a provider convicted of killing such a baby would face life.

-National data from the Centers for Disease Control and Prevention suggest few babies are born alive as a result of an abortion.
+Centers for Disease Control and Prevention data suggests that very few U.S. babies are born alive as a result of an abortion.
 The CDC recorded 143 instances in which live births resulted from abortion attempts between 2003 and 2014.
 It's unclear if any happened in Wisconsin.
 State officials don't track such occurrences.

 Dr. Kathy Hartke, legislative co-chair of the Wisconsin section of the American College of Obstetricians and Gynecologists, said in written statements to the committee that the bill is based on "inflammatory statements that intentionally mischaracterize the provision of health care."